serhiykobyakov/CDROM_actuator_automatization/README.md

 ### How It Works
-The stepper motor in CDROM actuator can be driven by some low power driver, for example [this one](https://learn.sparkfun.com/tutorials/easy-driver-hook-up-guide/all).
- Arduino board can drive the stepper driver.

 In this particular case I needed just two extreme positions of the linear actuator corresponding to the stated of the optical shutter: "open" and "close".